 - A numbers tracking test and visual skills test are available for nonreaders;

 - Provides 97 grade level selections based on reading efficiency normative data obtained from a sample of over 12,000 subjects ranging from grade 1 through college;

 - Appropriate for use with nonbrain-injured adults, adolescents and young children to assess visual function with the goal of improving visual scanning and tracking efficiency.

-For more information, please contact the Occupational Therapy Department at Chelsea Community Hospital at 734-593-5620.
+For more information, please contact the Occupational Therapy Department at St. Joseph Mercy Chelsea at 734-593-5620.